-- a. how your project aims to strengthen community outcomes and assist your community in adapting to potential impacts.
-Preference will be given to projects that focus on the priorities identified in section 2.1 - b. the level of community support for your project.
+- a. the community your project is intended to benefit and the proximity of that community to the nominated site - how your project aims to strengthen community outcomes and assist your community in adapting to potential impacts.
+Preference will be given to projects that focus on the priorities identified in section 2.1

+- c. the level of community support for your project.
 You should provide evidence of community support relative to your project size.
-If your project is over \$250,000 you must provide strong evidence of community support - c. how your project will continue to benefit the community once it is completed - d. how your project may use local contractors and suppliers.
+If your project is over \$250,000 you must provide strong evidence of community support - d. how your project will continue to benefit the community once it is completed - e. how your project may use local contractors and suppliers.